mslusarz/csv-nix-tools/doc/csv-ls.1.md

 # DESCRIPTION #

-List information about the FILEs (the current directory by default).
+List information about FILEs (current directory by default).
 Sort entries alphabetically if -U is not specified.

 -a, \--all